pyeventsourcing/esdbclient/README.md

 The method `subscribe_all_events()` can be used to create a "catch-up subscription" to EventStoreDB.
-The optional argument `position` can be used to specify a commit position from which to receive recorded events.
-Please note, returned events are those after the given commit position.
+The optional argument `position` can be used to specify a commit position from which to subscribe.
+This method returns an iterable object, from which recorded events after the specified commit position can be obtained by iteration, including events that are recorded after the subscription was created.

-This method returns a subscription object, which is an iterable object, from which recorded events can be obtained by iteration.
+Many catch-up subscriptions can be created, concurrently or successively, and all will receive all the events they are subscribed to receive.

 The value of the `commit_position` attribute of recorded events can be recorded along with the results of processing recorded events,